farihat13/external-merge-sort/README.md

 This code will generate an input file `input-c20-s1024.txt` and an output file `output-c20-s1024.txt`.

-The trace file will contain information about disk access, how many inputs have been sorted, how many duplicates have been removed and program duration.
+The trace file will contain information about disk access, how many inputs have been sorted, how many duplicates have been removed, and program duration.

 Following is a snippet of `trace.log` file for `./ExternalSort.exe -c 11000000 -s 1024 -v`
 ```